mandelsoft/streaming/README.md

 Partial chains can be composed to a new chain by including a sequential or parallel step or just by adding a chain definition to the end of another chain.
 In the last case the added chain will be copied to keep the original chain as it is for further usage.

 > **Attention:** The processing result can be consumed by an iterator.
-But
-> be aware that the content might be available only once (like iterating over
-> a channel).
+Every usage of the iterator
+> executes the complete chain with the elements provided by the given source iterator.

 ## Conditionals